Colorado Springs Divorce Lawyers

 Before you can finalize a divorce with children involved, you’ll need to address the child support issue, as well.
 This allows children to access approximately the same financial resources as they did when the parents were together.
 In most cases, the person with the most parenting time with the children will collect child support from the other parent.
 This ensures that the custodial parent does not have to pay for housing, clothes, food, medical needs, and other expenses on their own.

 If you have primary custody and want to know how much child support you’ll get, the answer depends on several factors.
 The most important ones are parenting time, each parent’s income, and the costs associated with raising the children.
-Generally, if you spend more time with the children and your income is much lower than the other parent’s, you’ll get higher support payments than if you share parenting time nearly equally and earn about the same amount.
-Only an experienced Colorado Springs family law attorney familiar with your case can tell you how much to expect, so call our family law office today to learn more.
+Generally, if you spend more time with the children and your income is much lower than the other parents, you’ll get higher support payments than if you share parenting time nearly equally and earn about the same amount.
+Only an experienced Colorado Springs divorce attorney familiar with your case can tell you how much to expect, so call our family law office today to learn more.

 How Can Colorado Springs Divorce Attorneys Assist You?